Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 Visually it appeared just a bit better, and the data (optimization/3) seems to suggest it might be a bit better as well.
 Unfortunately, the piece of the sweep that we were looking at (near a weird, anti-symmetric maximum) makes it difficult to determine just how poorly it is doing.
 I decided to use ipython/Manager to determine where the minimum position now is (~40 degrees), then I used Ello to reset the motor's home position ('factory' home offset of 10 -> 50) and then I re-ran the script that reproduces the error.

-Still there!!!
-Ahg.
-I'm going to use Ello to do cleaning and optimization and come back after the meeting to check on it.

 ## 7/18/23
 MP: A